- L900 Course Code

 The course provides a learning environment that supports you with the independent exploration of ideas, helping you to draw upon your own experience as a learner and, as potential police officers, to develop a passion for policing.
 You will have opportunities to develop skills in problem-solving, effective communication, negotiation and leadership.
 The course seeks to equip you for postgraduate study, professional training and graduate employment in the commercial sector as well as the public and third sector.

 Successful graduates from this course will be eligible to apply to the Police Service.
 This course does not however guarantee entry or acceptance into the Police Service.
+For further information about applying to the police service please visit the College of Policing website.

 What Does the Course Cover?